xiaziyna/PyStarshade/README.md

 ## Overview

 PyStarshade is a Python library for computing end-to-end Starshade simulations with Fresnel diffraction.
 This library is compatible with Python 3.6 and later versions.
+Developed by Jamila Taaki (UIUC).

 ## Installation